Why DanceJerusalem?

 Courses

-Based on traditional techniques, including the Vaganova Method, Balanchine style and Royal Academy of Dance syllabus, including all elements of barre, centre, and full combinations from adagio through petite and grande allegro on 4 different levels. - Contemporary/Modern Dance
+• Classical Ballet: Based on traditional techniques, including the Vaganova Technique and Royal Academy of Dance syllabus as well as all elements of barre, center and full combinations from adagio through petite and grande allegro.

 *Credits earned in each course may vary from 1 to 4, depending on a variety of criteria that you’ll learn about at your orientation.